 image: luligu/matterbridge:latest # Matterbridge image with the tag latest

-network_mode: host # Ensures the Matter mdns works
+network_mode: host # Ensures the Matter mDNS works

 restart: always # Ensures the container always restarts automatically